How memory can affect collective and cooperative behaviors in an LLM-Based Social Particle Swarm: Experiments and Results

 \subsection{Analysis of Memory Interpretation via Reasoning Texts}

-To investigate the micro-level cognitive processes underlying the contrasting macro-level results, we analyzed the natural language reasoning statements produced by each agent.
+To investigate the micro-level cognitive processes underlying the memory-driven suppression of cooperation, we analyzed the natural language reasoning statements produced by each agent.
 From each agent's reasoning text, we extracted sentences containing memory-related keywords (``memory,'' ``remember,'' ``past,'' ``history,'' ``previous,'' ``last,'' ``before,'' ``ago,'' ``earlier,'' ``former'').
 Sentiment analysis was then applied to the extracted sentences using a pre-trained DistilBERT model fine-tuned on the SST-2 dataset~\cite{Sanh2020} (\texttt{distilbert-base-uncased-finetuned-sst-2-english} from Hugging Face).
 The model outputs a sentiment score in $[-1, +1]$, where positive values indicate a positive emotional tone and negative values indicate a negative tone.
 We treat this score as a proxy for whether the agent interprets its memory positively (as a basis for cooperation) or negatively (as a basis for caution and defection).

-Figure~\ref{fig:sentiment_full}(a) shows the average sentiment scores per $L_m$ condition for Gemini~2.0~Flash (blue) and Gemma~3:4b (orange) over the full experiment ($t = 0$--$500$).
+Table~\ref{tab:sentiment_full} (``Full'' column) shows the average sentiment scores per $L_m$ condition for Gemini~2.0~Flash over the full experiment ($t = 0$--$500$).
 At $L_m = 0$, no interaction history is provided to the agent; nevertheless, memory-related keywords still appear in the reasoning texts, presumably because agents refer to the current neighborhood state as a basis for anticipating future interactions.
-We therefore treat the $L_m = 0$ scores as a baseline that reflects each model's intrinsic sentiment tendency in the absence of explicit interaction history.

-For Gemini, the score was highly positive at $L_m = 0$ (approximately $+0.85$) but declined sharply with increasing memory length, falling into clearly negative territory at $L_m = 3$ (approximately $-0.45$).
-For Gemma, the pattern was reversed: the score was strongly negative at $L_m = 0$ (approximately $-0.65$) but increased with memory length, partially recovering toward neutral.
+We therefore treat the $L_m = 0$ scores as a baseline that reflects the model's intrinsic sentiment tendency in the absence of explicit interaction history.
+The score was positive at $L_m = 0$ (approximately $+0.60$) but declined sharply with increasing memory length, falling into negative territory at $L_m = 3$ (approximately $-0.24$).